 Ukraine

-Intellectual property rights in Ukraine are mainly regulated by Civil and Commercial Codes as well as specific laws pertaining to separate intellectual property objects.
-Further, Ukraine has ratified a majority of international treaties pertaining to intellectual property rights protection.
+Intellectual property rights in Ukraine are mainly regulated by civil and commercial codes as well as specific laws pertaining to separate intellectual property objects.
+In addition, Ukraine has ratified a majority of international treaties pertaining to intellectual property rights protection.

-Following Ukraine's ratification of the EU Association Agreement, Ukraine is bringing its intellectual property legislation in line with EU standards.
-Specifically, changes to the regulation of geographical indications, trademarks and activities of performers' rights societies are expected.
+Following Ukraine's ratification of the EU Association Agreement, Ukraine is in the process of bringing its intellectual property legislation in line with EU standards.

 United Arab Emirates